gustavomrtnz/ORM_E-Commerce_Back-End/README.md

 5. Seed your information by running [ npm run seed ]
 6. lastly run your server by running [ node server ]
 7. To get and see your many to many relations and products by id insert your server name into your browser or insomnia and use the designated destinations ..../api/(categories, tags, or products)

+## Problems I Ran Into
+While trying to replicate trying to make a GET call I kept getting an error in my console that was giving me a syntax error, upon checking my code I was not able to see the proper problem

+### Solution
+After many attempts at checking my code for syntax errors and doing research on stackoverflow and geeksforgeeks I resorted to asking my instructors fo help and the problem was not in my code but with my insomnia headers.